This delicious recipe for moist Sweet Potato Muffins yields 6 regular sized muffins, perfect if you’re looking to make a small batch!

 Last night after dinner I noticed I had a small sweet potato sitting on my counter looking rather sad.
-Since I did not have any plans or specific use for it, I thought it would be a good time to try out a sweet potato recipe that Nancy from NancyCreative posted a short while ago.
+Since I did not have any plans or specific use for it, I thought it would be a good time to try out a sweet potato muffin recipe that Nancy from NancyCreative posted a short while ago.
 I remembered thinking when she first posted the recipe that one day I would try her recipe out.
 So this seemed like the perfect time to do so.

-I found a great recipe for sweet potato muffins on her site.
+She has a great recipe for sweet potato muffins on her site.
 Unfortunately, my sweet potato was really too small and after steaming and mashing it all I had was 1/2 cup of mashed sweet potato, nowhere near the 1 and 1/4 cup in Nancy’s recipe.
 Even tough I couldn’t make her recipe as is, I adapted her original recipe to suit my ingredients and tried it out anyways.